Fresh Black Truffles

 The French adore their Périgord diamond when used in scrambled eggs or an omelette, as eggs easily assimilate the subtle earthy flavour of black truffles.
 This is also a very easy way of using black truffles since it leaves almost no room for error.
 Most vegetables with clean, fresh flavours contrast nicely with the intensely pungent essence of truffles, especially celery root, leeks and cabbage.

-The Precious Black Truffle must be kept in the coldest part of the refrigerator, wrapped individually in an absorbent paper, making sure that it always remains dry.
+Fresh Black Truffles must be kept in the coldest part of the refrigerator, wrapped individually in an absorbent paper, making sure that it always remains dry.
 The fresh truffle can also be wrapped in paper towels and closed in a glass container, always in the refrigerator.
-This method allows the preservation of the precious black truffle for about ten days.
+This method allows preservation for about ten days.